DSLFoundry/mps-metabnf/README.md

 # MetaBNF for JetBrains MPS
-Grammar-based MPS-language specification and generation This version of MetaBNF works on MPS 2019.1
+Grammar-based MPS-language specification and generation This version of MetaBNF works on MPS 2019.2
+Note: previous versions (at least from 2018.1 on) needed java 8, this version needs java 11.

 # Rationale
 This language tries to achieve similar results as https://github.com/premun/ingrid (see also https://github.com/vaclav/MPS_CSharp for a DSL that has been accelerated using ingrid).
 The design principle of MetaBNF is different.
 Where ingrid translates a BNF grammar straightforward to an MPS DSL, MetaBNF has the goal to adorn/decorate (a possibly imported) BNF grammar with hints that will increase usability of a resulting MPS DSL that is generated based on the grammar.